How is the company established?

 How do I pay?

 We accept cash, cheque, direct deposit, electronic funds transfer, Mastercard, Visa, American Express or Diners Club payments.
-We also accept Bartercard and Empire Trade payments, however you will need to contact our office for our Bartercard and Empire Trade terms.
+We accept part payment on trade for some of our services (Bartercard and Empire Trade only) - please contact our office on 07 3846 4994 for payment terms.
 For all non-account holders, payment is required at the time of ordering.

 I am an Accountant, do I have to pay up front?